-Each of our ceramics are handmade or hand-finished with love and care.
-The more you use your ceramics, the more they will become your own.
-With your own personal and unique character.
-To retain the quality of your piece and ensure longevity, please take good care of your ceramics.
+Most of our ceramics are handmade or hand-finished with love and care.
+The more you use your ceramics, the more they will develop your own personal and unique character.
+To maintain the quality of your piece and ensure its longevity, please take good care of your ceramics.
 Allow us to guide you through how you can look after your piece.
 For more information about the characteristics of our ceramics, please refer to this page.

-* We traditionally use the water that was used to rinse the rice.
-The left over water contains starch.
-But if you don't cook rice often, you can also use flour or potato starch.
+* Traditionally, we use the water that was used to rinse the rice, as it contains starch.
+However, if you don't frequently cook rice, you can also use flour or potato starch.

-2. Gradually bring to a boil from a low heat, then simmer over low heat for about 15-20 minutes.
-Please note that if you boil on high, the bottom of the pot and the tableware may collide with each other and crack.
+2. Gradually bring the mixture to a boil, starting from low heat, and then simmer over low heat for approximately 15-20 minutes.
+It's crucial to note that boiling on high heat may cause the bottom of the pot and the tableware to collide, leading to potential cracks.

-A dry pottery absorbs liquid easily and causes stains.
-As a countermeasure, soak the pottery in running water before using and wipe it lightly, and then place food to prevent stains.
+Dry pottery readily absorbs liquid, leading to potential staining.
+As a preventive measure, soak the pottery in running water before use, lightly wipe it, and then proceed to place food on it to avoid stains.

-Use a soft sponge and a mild detergent to hand wash your ceramics.
-It is important to wash gently with a soft sponge or cloth.
-Some of our products are dishwasher safe, however hand washing is recommended for longevity of your ceramics.
-Please air dry them well before storing them in the cupboard.
-Leaving them moist can cause mould and/or musty odour.
+Utilize a soft sponge and a mild detergent for handwashing your ceramics.
+It is crucial to wash them gently with a soft sponge or cloth.
+While some of our products are dishwasher safe, we recommend handwashing to ensure the longevity of your ceramics.
+Allow them to air dry thoroughly before storing them in the cupboard, as leaving them moist can lead to mold and/or musty odors.

 MICROWAVE AND OVEN

-Please refer to each products page and check in advance whether it is compatible with microwave and oven as usage and precautions may differ depending on the ceramic.
-Also this is very important to remember that sudden changes in temperature such as placing your item from freezer to oven are likely to cause thermal shock, which may result in cracks and breakages.
-Always place very hot items onto either wood or cloth.
+Pleae refer to each product's page and check in advance whether it is compatible with the microwave and oven, as usage and precautions may vary depending on the ceramic.
+It's essential to remember that sudden changes in temperature, such as placing your item from the freezer to the oven, are likely to cause thermal shock, leading to potential cracks and breakages.
+Always place very hot items onto either wood or cloth

 STAINS, ODOURS AND MOULD

-Even if you seal the pottery (medome) or soak it in water before serving the dish, sometimes the pottery could end up with some stains, odour or even mould.
-It could be difficult to remove them even if you wash the pottery carefully with detergent.
-Here's what to do in such cases.
+Even if you seal the pottery (medome) or soak it in water before serving the dish, there might be instances where the pottery ends up with stains, odors, or even mold.
+These issues can sometimes be challenging to remove even with careful washing and detergent.
+In such cases, here's what you can do:

-・Simmer items slowly in hot water (bring it to a boil but keep it on low).
-If more cleaning is needed, we recommend adding some lemon juice, vinegar or baking soda to the hot water.
+・Simmer items slowly in hot water, bringing it to a boil but keeping it on low heat.
+For more thorough cleaning, consider adding some lemon juice, vinegar, or baking soda to the hot water.

-・For tea or coffee stains, add 1 tsp of salt onto a wet sponge and wash items gently.
+・For tea or coffee stains, add 1 tsp of salt onto a wet sponge and gently wash the items.

-・Always air dry items well before storing away in the cupboard.
-It is also a good idea to sun dry them.
+・Always air dry items thoroughly before storing them in the cupboard.
+Additionally, sun-drying them is also a good idea.